Benefits of Composite Decking

 One of the greatest benefits of composite decking is the reduced maintenance required to keep the deck clean and functioning.
 A simple spray from your garden hose once or twice a year will do the trick!
 Wood decks require yearly or bi-yearly upkeep including bleaching, staining and coating.

 Composite decking offers long lasting durability without the threat of fading or splintering.
 Composite materials do not rot or attract insects, and can be manufactured in longer lengths, which may simplify construction.

-Composite Decking Material
+Composite Decking Material & Colors

 Contrary to popular belief composite decking boards are eco-friendly and typically consist of recycled materials.
 Reclaimed plastic is mixed with wood fibers, bamboo or other fillers to create a composite decking material that is long-lasting and ensures harmful plastics stay out of landfills for years to come.
 Composite decks are resistant to fading and mold, and are usually faster to install than other materials because of their convenient interlocking construction.

-Looking for a decking material with the most amount of color options?
+What about decking material with the most amount of color options?
 Look no further than composite decking.
 There are countless composite decking colors on the market, with each brand or manufacturer offering their own unique take on grain, style and hue.